Can you demonstrate to someone that you’re the best candidate for the job in a minute or less?

 1. Try to start a conversation.
-When giving your elevator pitch, you only have a brief amount of time to make a positive impression.
+When giving your best elevator pitch, you only have a brief amount of time to make a positive impression.
 Instead of trying to stuff in all the details of your professional experience, focus on starting a conversation.
 Keep in mind that it might take some time to perfect your pitch, but ultimately you want your listener to be intrigued and want more information.
 Instead of thinking about making a personal sale, focus on being compelling and personable.

 2. Keep your language simple and to the point.
 A pitch that drags on is like a one-sided conversation—which won’t make anyone want to invest in you or your product.
 Keep your elevator pitch short and sweet, while still making it compelling.
 At the end of the day, you’re likely trying to sell yourself, but try also not to forget about the listener